thriveweb/sailinginparadise/content/defaultPages/2023-05-26-charter-guest-brief.md

   ###### P﻿ARKING AT THE MARINA

   M﻿arina Mirage currently offers free parking.
-L﻿imited free street parking is also available on Seaworld Drive
+L﻿imited free street parking is also available on Seaworld Drive.
+A small paid car park is also available at Mariner's Cove.

   W﻿e recommend considering rideshare for a stress-free arrival to your charter.